logisticregress/Data_Science_Projects/README.md

 ![timeseriesplot](time_seriespy.png)

+# Python Classification and Integration with SnowFlake
+[snowflake connection]
+[product classification]

 # ARIMAX R
 In this is similar to the previous analysis, however it was developed in R and is not a "seasonal" model.